The Weekly: Climate Risk Literacy in Commercial Real Estate

 Resilient Solutions: New insurance and reinsurance models are more accurately pricing in risk and extending coverage.
 As heightened wildfire risk strains the insurance and reinsurance markets, new insurance models are emerging to offer fresh solutions.

 Current Reality: Investing in long-term resiliency initiatives is expensive, and many local governments lack the capital to invest in resiliency long-term and meet post-disaster relief needs.
-FEMA funding can help in the wake of disaster, but it is often insufficient.
-As of late 2024 after multiple costly storms like Hurricane Helene and Milton, FEMA’s public assistance program was at risk of running out of money.
+FEMA funding can help in the wake of a disaster, but it is often insufficient.
+As of late 2024, after multiple costly storms like Hurricane Helene and Milton, FEMA’s public assistance program was at risk of running out of money.
 During those hurricanes in the fall, Congress appropriated $20 billion to FEMA’s Disaster Relief Fund, but FEMA spent about half of that amount in just eight days.

 Resilient Solutions: When public capital falls short, public-private partnerships can help leverage private capital—both for long-term resiliency initiatives and emergency funding after a disaster.